junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The cellar door is blasted open, two metal plates flying into the space.
 Dean covers Amy with his body, getting a hit on the back.
 The impact pushes them down to the bottom of the stairs.

 "Amy!"
-The Doctor rushes down, beaming the sonic screwdriver at the dark space as a light source, pulling Amy into a tight hug.
+The Doctor thunders down, beaming the sonic screwdriver at the dark space like a torch, pulling Amy into a tight hug.

 "Doctor," she clutches on his jacket, "it's so nice to see you again."

-Cas follows into the cellar, looking around, asking in tense voice, "Where is Dean?"
+Cas follows into the cellar in a rush, looking around, asking in tense voice, "Where is Dean?"

 Amy turns sharply, pointing behind her, "He's right here --"

 But there is no one there.
-The space is empty where they landed from the blast.
+The air is empty where they landed from the blast.

-The distorted giggle echoes in the dark shadow.
+The chilling giggles echo in the dark shadow.

 "Angels."
-The Doctor hurries backward, pushing Amy onto the stairs.
+The Doctor hurries backward, taking Amy's arm, leading her back onto the stairs.

-He raises his sonic screwdriver higher, its green light shining on the broken chandelier.
-In the middle of the shattered glasses, a ragged suit jacket lies open, three cherub statues frozen in their gaze.
+He points his sonic screwdriver lower, its green light shining on the broken chandelier.
+On the floor, near a wall by a pile of shattered glasses, a ragged suit jacket lies open, two cherub statues frozen in their gaze.

 <br>